david-chua/Comp_Sci_Study/Master the Coding Interview Data Structures and Algorithms/Linked_List/Linked_List.md

 * Requires more memory
 * Extra operations to perform to update when inserting and removing
 * Searching is good because you can go both ways.

+## Linked List Review

+Pros:

+* They are ordered
+* Fast insertion
+* Fast Deletion
+* Flexible Size

+Cons:

+* Requires more memory
+* slow lookup
+* There's no random access - when looking for something, you need to traverse the list to find the item.